velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

   'submittedDateFrom': new Date("2013-10-20"), // Date | The submitted date from range filter.
 Format is yyyy-MM-dd.
   'submittedDateTo': new Date("2013-10-20"), // Date | The submitted date to range filter.
 Format is yyyy-MM-dd.
   'page': 1, // Number | Page number.
 Default is 1.
-  'pageSize': 25, // Number | Page size.
-Default is 25.
-Max allowable is 100.
-  'sort': "sort_example", // String | List of sort fields (e.g. ?sort=submittedDateTime:asc,status:asc).
-Default is sort by remoteId The supported sort fields are: sourceAmount, sourceCurrency, paymentAmount, paymentCurrency, routingNumber, accountNumber, remoteId, submittedDateTime and status
+  'pageSize': 25, // Number | The number of results to return in a page 'sort': "sort_example", // String | <p>List of sort fields (e.g. ?sort=submittedDateTime:asc,status:asc).
+Default is sort by remoteId</p> <p>The supported sort fields are: sourceAmount, sourceCurrency, paymentAmount, paymentCurrency, routingNumber, accountNumber, remoteId, submittedDateTime and status</p>
   'sensitive': true // Boolean | Optional.
 If omitted or set to false, any Personal Identifiable Information (PII) values are returned masked.
 If set to true, and you have permission, the PII values will be returned as their original unmasked values.
 };
 apiInstance.getPaymentsForPayout(payoutId, opts, (error, data, response) => {